CSFC 2025 Priority Bill List

 Summary:

-Subject to local voter approval, the bill increases the allowed rate of the tax to up to 6% 5% and expands the allowed uses to the following additional purposes:
+Subject to local voter approval, the act increases the maximum allowed rate of a county lodging tax levied on the purchase price paid or charged to persons for rooms or accommodations from 2% to 6% and expands the allowed uses of lodging tax revenue to include:

 • Public infrastructure maintenance or improvements; or

-If a county received voter approval before January 1, 2025, to specifically allocate portions of revenue from the lodging tax to allowed uses for designated purposes, the bill clarifies how those previously approved allocations are preserved and how revenue attributable to an increase in the tax rate may be allocated by the county.
+If a county received voter approval before January 1, 2025, to specifically allocate portions of revenue from the lodging tax to allowed uses for designated purposes, the act clarifies how those previously approved allocations are preserved and how revenue attributable to an increase in the tax rate may be allocated by the county.

 Status: 2/12/2025 Introduced In House - Assigned to Transportation, Housing & Local Government